Haenyeo: Activities

 All together, the tools of a haenyeo consist of a wetsuit, diving mask, fins, gloves, chest weights (or freediving weight belts, to assist diving), an L-shaped weeding hoe, and a net attached to a flotation device.
 The haenyeo stash their catch in these nets until they are done for the day.

 How long the haenyeo spend in the water depends on the season.
-Before wetsuits were available and all they wore were cotton swimsuits, haenyeo could stay in the water for only up to an hour at a time during the winter months.
-After an hour, they got out of the water and sat by the fire for 3–4 hours to dry off.
+Before wetsuits were available, they wore cotton swimsuits, and haenyeo could stay in the water for only up to an hour at a time during the winter months.
+After an hour, they would get out of the water and sit by the fire for 3–4 hours to dry off.
 After this break, they would jump back into the water for another hour.
-During the summer months, however, they stayed in the water for up to 3 hours at a time before a break.
-With the introduction of wetsuits, haenyeo found they could stay in the water for five to six hours at a time, even during the winter.
+During the summer months, however, they could stay in the water for up to 3 hours at a time before a break.
+Since the introduction of wetsuits, haenyeo can stay in the water for five to six hours at a time, even during the winter.

 With each dive, haenyeo plunge up to 20 m deep and hold their breath typically for 1–3 minutes, practicing a rapid, whistling breathing technique called 'sumbisori'.
-Their harvests consist of abalone, conch, octopus, sea urchins, sea squirt, brown alga, top shell, a variety of sargassum, oysters and sea slugs, etc. The divers must contend with dangers such as jellyfish, poor weather and sharks.
+Their harvests can include abalone, conch, octopus, sea urchins, sea squirt, brown alga, top shell, a variety of sargassum, oysters, and sea slugs.
+The divers must contend with dangers such as jellyfish, poor weather and sharks.

 History

 Jeju's diving tradition dates back to 434 AD.
 Originally, diving was an exclusively male profession, with the exception of women who worked alongside their husbands.
-The first mention of female divers in literature does not come until the 17th century, when a monograph of Jeju geography describes them as jamnyeo (literally "diving women").
+The first mention of female divers in literature does not come until the 17th century, when a monograph of Jeju geography describes them as haenyeo (literally "diving women").